 - A. Detect rot using the "Pick Test": - 1.
 Insert an ice pick into the wood at a slight angle. - 2.
 Lift the pick out.
 If the wood splinters in long pieces, the wood is ok.
 If the wood snaps where the pick is being lifted, the wood is decayed. - B. When rot is discovered: - 1.
 Determine the source of moisture infiltration and eliminate it. - a.
 If rot is only present on the surface, drying is all that is necessary to stop the spread of decay and kill off any growth. - 2.
 If source of moisture is unknown, treat the wood with a preservative. - a.
 Preservatives are caustic chemicals and should be handled with care. - b.
-A particularly dangerous wood preserving chemical used frequently in the past was called <a href="percentage-percentag - 3.
+A particularly dangerous wood preserving chemical used frequently in the past was called pentachlorophenol (a.k.a. penta).
+It is now a controlled industrial preservative, considered extremely toxic and any use except by specially trained conservators should be avoided at all costs.
+If you have old stock of this chemical in storage, proper means of disposal should be sought out.
+CAUTION: THIS CHEMICAL IS CARCINOGENIC AND ITS USE IS BANNED IN MANY STATES. - 3.
 Preservatives will eliminate fungal growth, but will not restore strength to deteriorated wood material.